barbarashih/r_workshop_202306/index.md

 setwd(working_dir)
 ```
 ### Task 4.2
+File 1
-Download gene expression data by opening this link [here](https://github.com/barbarashih/r_workshop_202306/raw/main/gene_expression.csv) and then right click to choose "Save as..." when you're on the page.
+Download [gene expression data](https://github.com/barbarashih/r_workshop_202306/raw/main/gene_expression.csv).
+Go to the linked page then right click to choose "Save as..." when you're on the page.
+File 2

-Download the gene descriptions by opening this link [here](https://github.com/barbarashih/r_workshop_202306/raw/main/gene_long_name.csv) and then right click to choose "Save as..." when you're on the page.
+Download the [gene descriptions](https://github.com/barbarashih/r_workshop_202306/raw/main/gene_long_name.csv) Go to the linked page then right click to choose "Save as..." when you're on the page.

 <details>